-- These sprouts have high amount of iron, fiber, and vitamins K, B, and C.
+- These sprouts have a high amount of iron, fiber, and vitamins K, B, and C.

 - Vitamin K prevents cardiovascular disease and maintains bone density.
 The vitamin also regulates bone mineralization and the process of blood clotting.

-Bean sprouts: Bean sprouts are rich sources if vitamin C, proteins, and folate, and most importantly, they are low-calorie foods.
+Bean sprouts are rich sources of vitamin C, proteins, and folate, and most importantly, they are low-calorie foods.
 Medical research suggests that men must consume 90 milligrams of vitamin C and women should consume 75 milligrams of the vitamin on a daily basis.

 - Folate promotes the development of red blood cells.
-Folate also supports other functions such as DNA synthesis, cell repair, cell maintenance, amino acid metabolism and the creation of erythrocytes and leukocytes.
+It also supports other functions such as DNA synthesis, cell repair, cell maintenance, amino acid metabolism and the creation of erythrocytes and leukocytes.

 - Folate also reduces the risk of obesity, heart disease, and various types of cancers including colon cancer.

-- Alfalfa sprouts have high amounts of phytoestrogens which reduce the risk of heart disease, osteoporosis, and cancer.
+- These sprouts have high amounts of phytoestrogens which reduce the risk of heart disease, osteoporosis, and cancer.

 - Alfalfa sprouts contain saponins which reduce the level of LDL cholesterol (bad cholesterol) and boosts immune strength.